midtown-ai/www/docs/glossary/i.md

  Used for the completion of an agent's task in an environment , such as [Open-World]

  Decision

   * [DEPS]

  See also [I], ...

-## International Conference on Learning Representations Conference
+## International Conference on Learning Representations (ICLR) Conference
-## ICLR Conference

  The International Conference on Learning Representations (ICLR) is a machine learning conference typically held in late April or early May each year.
 The conference includes invited talks as well as oral and poster presentations of refereed papers.
 Since its inception in 2013, ICLR has employed an open peer review process to referee paper submissions (based on models proposed by [Yann LeCun][Yann LeCun Person]).
 In 2019, there were 1591 paper submissions, of which 500 accepted with poster presentations (31%) and 24 with oral presentations (1.5%).
 In 2021, there were 2997 paper submissions, of which 860 were accepted (29%).

  More at:

   * [https://iclr.cc/](https://iclr.cc/)
   * [https://en.wikipedia.org/wiki/International_Conference_on_Learning_Representations](https://en.wikipedia.org/wiki/International_Conference_on_Learning_Representations)

  See also [I], ...

-## International Conference on Machine Learning Conference
+## International Conference on Machine Learning (ICML) Conference
-## ICML Conference

  The International Conference on Machine Learning (ICML) is the leading international academic [conference][AI Conference] in [machine learning].
 Along with [NeurIPS][NeurIPS Conference] and [ICLR][ICLR Conference], it is one of the three primary conferences of high impact in machine learning and artificial intelligence research.

  More at:

   * Home - [https://icml.cc/](https://icml.cc/)
   * [https://en.wikipedia.org/wiki/International_Conference_on_Machine_Learning](https://en.wikipedia.org/wiki/International_Conference_on_Machine_Learning)